-Trump: Imminent threat from Soleimani 'doesn't really matter'
+Trump: Timing of threat from Soleimani 'doesn't really matter'

 “The answer to both is a strong YES., but it doesn’t really matter because of his horrible past!”

-Democrats, who are trying to pass legislation to rein in Trump’s ability to wage war on Iran without lawmakers’ approval, sharply disagreed.
+Democrats, who are trying to pass legislation to rein in Trump’s ability to wage war on Iran without lawmakers’ approval, have sharply disagreed.

 “You cannot take military action against another nation without congressional consent unless to defend against an imminent attack,” Democratic Senator Chris Murphy said on Twitter.